Bishop Levi J. Coppin’s Autobiography Details Life in Cecil County Around the Time of the Civil War

 Here in Cecil County, one of those leaders was Bishop Levi J. Coppin.
 He was born in Fredericktown, Maryland, thirteen years before the Civil War started.
 The family Bible said, “Levi Jenkins Coppin, born Dec.
 24th, 1848.”

-His mother, Jane Lilly taught the youngster to read and write and at the age of 17 he began to study scriptures.
+His mother, Jane Lilly, taught the youngster to read and write, and at the age of 17, he began to study scriptures.
 After moving to Wilmington when he was 17, he joined the Bethel AME Church.
 In 1877, Levi became a minister, eventually becoming the 30th Bishop of the African Methodist Episcopal Church.
-During his life-time he also served as an editor, educator and missionary.
+During his lifetime, he also served as an editor, educator, and missionary.
 Coppin University is named after his wife, Fanny Jackson Coppin.
 She was a noted educator.

 The Bishop published his autobiography in 1919.
 “Intermingled with this ‘Unwritten History’ is the story of my life. . .
 Those who are fond of reading novels about men who never lived, and things that never did and never will happen, may enjoy a change to something that is historic and real,” the foreword notes.
-Of the nine chapters the first five concentrate on Cecil and Kent counties and his life here.
+Of the nine chapters, the first five concentrate on Cecil and Kent counties and his life here.
 The fifth chapter is entitled “Farewell to Cecilton.”
 He passed away in 1924.

 Bishop Levi J. Coppin’s digitized e-book is available through the Internet Archive.

-The Unwritten History Levi J. Coppin
+Unwritten History Levi J. Coppin

 The table of contents from the Unwritten History by Bishop Levi J. Coppin (Source: Internet Archive).